Ikegobo to the Iyoba: Online Talk

 Exhibition Resources Sights of Wonder is an online exhibition of photographs by Francis Bedford (1815-1894) taken during a royal tour to the Eastern Mediterranean in 1862.
 Curated by Art History and Curating MA students at the University of Birmingham in collaboration with Royal Collection Trust and the Barber Institute, the exhibition launched on 12 June … Read more

-Hidden Histories 2018 The Barber’s Learning and Engagement team partnered with Dr Asha Rodgers, University of Birmingham (UoB) lecturer in Contemporary Postcolonial Literature, and artist and writer Dzifa Benson to deliver a two-part event collaborating with UoB students.
-Students participated in a workshop with Dzifa Benson which explored artworks and objects in the Barber collection … Read more
+Hidden Histories Uncovering the hidden and overlooked histories or our collection with University of Birmingham students.
+In 2018 we partnered with Dr Asha Rodgers, University of Birmingham (UoB) lecturer in Contemporary Postcolonial Literature, and artist and writer Dzifa Benson to deliver a two-part event collaborating with students.
+Students participated in a workshop which explored artworks … Read more

 Objects can provide us with a window into the past.
 They can tell us stories about individuals, groups, societies and the world.
 Asking questions about objects can help us to build a picture of the past and consider how that past affects our present and future.
 Reclaiming the Teapot was a collaborative project between the … Read more